OPENER-next/tag_condition_map/README.md

 ### `LABEL`

-A string that represents the Label exactly as it is displayed in the DELFI-Book.
+A string that resembles the label as it is displayed in the DELFI-Handbook.

 ### `CONDITION`